KineticLensman/KineticLensman.github.io/_posts/2018-07-12-blender-commands.md

 date: 2018-07-12
 ---

-For reasons to be discussed elsewhere, I'm teaching myself [Blender](https://www.blender.org/).
-The Blender User Interface is heavily keyboard driven and a knowledge of the keyboard shortcuts is essential for effective interactions.
-Here's an evolving Blender cheatsheet
+I'm teaching myself [Blender](https://www.blender.org/) to improve my 3D Asset Generation skills.
+I'm using Blender's own [tutorials](https://cloud.blender.org/p/game-asset-creation/56041550044a2a00d0d7e069), and these notes are my record of the various commands and techniques mentioned in the videos.

 ## Basics

 Event |Meaning